LunchWithAIClient/ApiSceneEditor/replit.md

 - Backend proxy forwards to `https://api2.lunchwith.ai` with proper headers
 - Update operations (POST) exclude ID fields from request body (IDs only in URL path)
 - API responses are unwrapped from `{ results: [...] }` envelope automatically

+## Feature Overview

+### Characters Management
+- CRUD operations for character entities with name, description, and motivation
+- Search/filter by character name or ID
+- Duplicate functionality for quick character creation
+- Collapsible cards showing full details on demand

+### Scenes Management
+- CRUD operations for scene entities with name and description
+- Cast member management within each scene (role, goal)
+- Search/filter by scene name or ID
+- Duplicate functionality
+- Scene detail view with cast member list

+### Stories Management (Recently Added - Nov 2025)
+- CRUD operations for story entities with name and description
+- **Start Scene Selection:** Users can designate a scene as the story's starting point via dropdown selector
+- **Character Linking:** Links existing characters to cast members across all scenes
+  - Dual autocomplete UI: Select cast member (shows role, scene, goal) and character (shows name, description)
+  - Fetches all scenes and their cast members for discoverability
+  - Command component provides keyboard-friendly search
+- Search/filter by story name or ID
+- Duplicate functionality
+- Story detail view showing:
+  - Story information
+  - Start scene selector
+  - Character links with management (add/remove)
+  - Metadata sidebar

+**Character Linking Workflow:**
+1. User clicks "Link Character" button in story detail view
+2. Dialog opens and loads all cast members from all scenes
+3. User selects a cast member from searchable list (enriched with scene context)
+4. User selects a character from searchable list
+5. Link is created between character and cast member for this story
+6. Linked characters appear in the Character Links section with unlink option